 (ATCF).
 Note for the Atlantic and eastern Pacific: while this information is official, it is issued at 6-hourly intervals (0z, 6z, 12z, and 18z) which fall in between the normal NHC full advisory times (3z, 9z, 15z, and 21z).
 Thus, the two sets of information may differ.
 The latest official storm information can be found in the NHC/JTWC track forecast image for each storm on this page.
 Please visit the National Hurricane Center

 or the Joint Typhoon Warning Center

 for the latest official advisories and warning information.

 There are currently no tropical cyclones in any ocean basin.

-An invest is an area of disturbed weather for which the NHC or JTWC is interested in collecting special data, such as microwave satellite imagery and specific model guidance.
-While the NHC says that designating a disturbance as an invest "does not correspond to any particular likelihood of development of the system into a tropical cyclone," it is generally known that if the NHC designates an invest in the Atlantic or eastern Pacific, then that system is of interest to them, and usually has at least a low chance of subtropical or tropical development.
+An invest is an area of disturbed weather for which the NHC is interested in collecting special data, such as microwave satellite imagery and specific model guidance.
+While the NHC says that designating a disturbance as an invest "does not correspond to any particular likelihood of development of the system into a tropical cyclone," it is generally known that if the NHC designates an invest, that system is of interest to them, and usually has at least a low chance of subtropical or tropical development.
 The ATCF file system contains specific information for active invests, similar to active tropical cyclones, and that information is displayed below, if available.

 Note that the most recent hour may not be fully populated with stations yet.